lylhw13/vs_Hugo/content/post/C++/c++_primer.md

 char arr[0];                //error
 char *cp = new char[0];     //ok, but cp can't be dereferenced
 ```

+# chapter 13

+tilde ~

+# chapter 15

+## 15.2
+The declartation contains the class name but does not include its derivation list.

+There is No implicit conversion from base to derived and No conversion between objects.

 # chapter 18

 ## 18.2 Namespaces